mariyastellamca-crypto/ecommerce-api-testing-postman/README.md

 * ✔ API request chaining implemented
 * ✔ Dynamic data handling using environment variables
+* ✔ Token is dynamically generated from Login API and stored in environment variable.
 * ✔ Test scripts written using JavaScript
 * ✔ Organized Postman collection structure
 * ✔ Coverage of both positive and negative scenarios